 To understand your benefits from the Electrical Contractors' Association and Local Union 134, I.B.E.W.
-Joint Pension Trust of Chicago Pension Plan No. 2 - Construction Employees ("Pension Plan No. 2") or ("Plan"), you must read this Booklet in its entirety.
+Joint Pension Trust of Chicago Pension Plan No. 2 - Building, Communication, Hotel, Maintenance, Sign and Other Miscellaneous Employees (formerly Pension Plan No. 4) ("Pension Plan") or ("Plan"), you must read this Booklet in its entirety.
 The Plan is maintained by a joint Board of 10 Trustees-five Trustees appointed by the Electrical Contractors' Association of the City of Chicago and five Trustees appointed by Local Union 134 I.B.E.W.
 The Plan may provide retirement or disability benefits for you and survivor benefits for your spouse.

-This is a Summary Plan Description of Pension Plan No. 2 - Construction Employees as it applies to participants who retire or terminate employment on or after July 1, 2007, and includes changes to the Plan made by the Trustees through July 1, 2009.
+This is a Summary Plan Description of Pension Plan No. 2 - Building, Communication, Hotel, Maintenance, Sign and Other Miscellaneous Employees as it applies to participants who retire or terminate employment on or after July 1, 2007, and includes changes to the Plan made by the Trustees through July 1, 2012.
 If you left covered employment before this date, some of the provisions in this Booklet may not apply to you.
-You will be treated in accordance with Plan provisions in effect on the date you left covered employment.
+You will be governed by the Plan provisions in effect on the date you left covered employment.